artmg/cooking-with-GAS/README.md

 As an alternative you might consider simply forcing the creation of `.clasp.json` as proposed in https://stackoverflow.com/q/58645417 to contain `{"scriptId":"<id>","rootDir":"<pwd>"}`

+### What code is in my environment

+If your release management processes do not have a means to track commit versions per environment, you may need to reverse engineer this.

+* Create a new branch
+* make sure your `clasp settings` point to the relevant environment
+* `clasp pull` to bring the code into your local
+* ?? how to get git to tell you which commit the current checkout matches ??

 ### Further ideas

 see https://docs.joshuatz.com/cheatsheets/google-apps-scripts/ for suggestions including: